vishalicious213/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Acronym for Document Object Model
+Its an API and is the browser's representation of the html (and other) elements that make up a web page.

 2. What is an event?
+Any user interaction with a web page is an event.

 3. What is an event listener?
+Its code (usually a function) that waits for an event (user interaction) to occur.
+Its what starts the response (usually another function) to a user's actions.

 4. Why would we convert a NodeList into an Array?
+In order to manipulate a copy of the data from the NodeList, since the NodeList itself isn't an array (its an array-like object) and doesn't have all of the methods that an array has.

 5. What is a component?
+In other languages, its stand-alone code that can be used by other code for a given purpose/function.
+In JavaScript, its more of a concept than a codified part of the language.
+Its more of an amalgamation of html, JavaScript and CSS working together to do a specific thing (essentially, its a function, like everything else in JS).

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product